Customer Service Charter

 If you would like to provide feedback on your experience of dealing with us, please use the form below.
 We regularly review the feedback we receive, as well as reviewing our processes to make sure we are living up to the commitments made in this Charter.

-The CCPC does not act on behalf of individual consumers or businesses to resolve their complaints with businesses or organisations, nor do we provide legal advice.
+The CCPC does not act on behalf of individual consumers or businesses to resolve their issues with businesses or organisations, nor do we provide legal advice.
 We do not make decisions on whether a breach of legislation has occurred as it is the role of the courts to determine whether illegal conduct has occurred.

 This form is for feedback or complaints in relation to the CCPC service charter only.
 For all other issues please see the contact us page.
 This will ensure your query goes to the right area and is dealt with as quickly as possible.